govindcnd/hworld/README.md

 The hello world app can be deployed in two different fashion here.
 The first one is AWS cloudformation and second one is with AWS Cloudformation + EKS.
 Details steps on bringing up the stack is as follows.

-## Method 1 : Using AWS Cloudformation
+## Method 1 : Using AWS Cloudformation on EC2
-Simply clone this repo and inside the Cformation folder you will find the yaml file `stack-iaas.yaml` to bring up the hello world app on aws with ec2 instnace and load balancer.
+Simply clone this repo and inside the Cformation folder you will find the yaml file `stack-iaas.yaml` to bring up the hello world app on aws with ec2 instnace and load balancer and autoscaling load the yaml file on aws cloudformation with AWS console and pass on the parameters required.
+Please remember that this yaml is designed to work with existing VPC its associated subnet.
+By default AWS will have default vpc in all regions, either you can choose the default VPC or your custom vpc along with the relative Subnets.

 The highlights of this method  is as follows
    1. Stack will be created with high availability
    2. Traffic is limited to certain services from the ip you refer
    3. Is reproducible with the same script